5 Tips for Missouri River August Success

 Squeaky Oar Lock’s Wedding Buffet Theory.
 You are tricked

-But as you are choosing between the wilted underdressed spinach salad and the tepid a bit juicy Ambrosia Salad you see a salted yet carefully aged ham.
+But as you are choosing between the wilted underdressed spinach salad and the tepid a bit watery Ambrosia Salad you see a salted yet carefully aged ham.

 Same feeling that the trout have.
 10 gazillion Trico Spinners drifting over their head.
 Analogous to the dried out roast beef.